azuredevcollege/trainingdays/day3/challenges/03-challenge-search-old.md

-# Azure Cognitive Search
+# Azure (Cognitive) Search

 ## Here is what you will learn 🎯

 In this challenge you will learn how to:

-- create an Azure Cognitive Search Service in the Portal
+- create an Azure Search Service in the Portal
-- add Cognitive Skills to Azure Cognitive Search
+- add Cognitive Skills to Azure Search
-- integrate Azure Cognitive Search in an Node.js application
+- integrate Azure Search in an Node.js application

 ## Table Of Contents